EISALab/SI_News_Classifier/README.md

 ## Example of implementation

-An illustartive example has been provided with the source code to help users udenrtand the structure of the input and output data.
+An  illustrative example has been provided with the source code to help users understand the structure of the input and output data.
 The example contains a total of 26 news articles divided in the following hierarchical tree:

 ![alt text](https://raw.githubusercontent.com/SammyRivera/SI_News_Classifier/master/Example_1/Example_1_hierarchical_tree.png?token=3780858__eyJzY29wZSI6IlJhd0Jsb2I6U2FtbXlSaXZlcmEvU0lfTmV3c19DbGFzc2lmaWVyL21hc3Rlci9FeGFtcGxlXzEvRXhhbXBsZV8xX2hpZXJhcmNoaWNhbF90cmVlLnBuZyIsImV4cGlyZXMiOjE0MDU0NzA3ODl9--0821a86c34de77319a13cf13b449489ab82b5b01)

 <b> Objective: </b> Classify news articles under the sustainability indicators.
-As part of the illustrative example the following files are inclueded:
+As part of the illustrative example the following files are included:

 <ul>
 <li> News_Data.xls - Metadata of news articles used for the illustrative example.
 Below a list of the workbooks: